 There’s a lot to consider when accepting a new travel job, like how much money you’ll make, where you’ll live on assignment, how many hours a week you’re required to work, the length of an assignment, and more.
 With Fusion Marketplace, you can easily compare these factors, and more, with a quick glance.

 Although Fusion Marketplace houses job opportunities on behalf of multiple healthcare staffing agencies, most job postings include the information you want to know — required weekly hours, weekly pay, job type, and hiring company.
 When you find something of interest, the “quick apply” feature does the rest for you.

 Make the job search, application, and hiring process easier on yourself and create a Marketplace traveler profile.
 Once you’ve entered your basic traveler information, dig deeper and customize your profile with specific job and travel preferences like:

 - Minimum and maximum pay range

-Your Marketplace account sets you apart from the competition and acts as your professional resume on job applications.
+Your Marketplace account acts as your professional resume on job applications.
 No matter where you are in your healthcare career, use Fusion Marketplace to accelerate it even further.

 Because you’re so in demand, you have many job options as a professional healthcare traveler.
-Narrow down your choices and easily compare job postings using Fusion Marketplace.
-Before you make any final decisions about a travel job offer, be sure to evaluate the details so you know the job is right for you.
+Before you make any final decisions about a travel job offer, be sure to evaluate the details all the details to be certain the job is right for you.